gvwilson/sensibleadventures/shapers/shapers.md

 | -4  | +2  | -2  | +2  | 0   | 0   | -2  |

 Crows are the fast-talking deal-makers of the animal world.
-Like other birds, they cannot actually fly, but are able to glide for short distances.
 Their feathered appendages make them somewhat clumsy, and they are fascinated by shiny objects.
+Crows cannot fly by default, but are able to learn.

 ### Eagle